St. John’s Wort

 St. John’s wort is a flowering plant and medicinal herb that is commonly sold over-the-counter as a treatment for depression.

-St. John’s wort is generally not used for culinary purposes however in the past disturbed people were given St. John’s wort tea as the herb’s odor was supposed to be so repugnant to evil spirits that one smell would cause them to vanish.
+St. John’s wort is generally not used for culinary purposes however in the past disturbed people were given St. John’s wort tea as the herb’s odour was supposed to be so repugnant to evil spirits that one smell would cause them to vanish.
 When rubbed together, the flowers and leaves have a turpentine-balsam aroma.

 For centuries, St. John’s wort was thought to have the power to drive out devils and evil spirits.
 Branches were gathered and hug over doorways, tucked under pillows or strung around the neck.